Lisa Bonchek Adams

+Early life and education

-Bonchek was born in Nashville, Tennessee.
-July 29, 1969.
-Her parents were Dr. Lawrence Bonchek and Dr. Rita Bonchek.
+Lisa Deborah Bonchek was born in Nashville, Tennessee on July 29, 1969 to Dr. Lawrence Bonchek and Dr. Rita Bonchek.
 She studied at Cornell University and later graduated from Franklin & Marshall College.
 She earned a master's degree in sociology from Rutgers.

+Death

 She lived in Darien, Connecticut, where she died in 2015 at age 45 after a three year battle with Stage IV breast cancer, eight years after her initial diagnosis.
 She was survived by her parents, brother, husband, and three children.
-In January 2014, Emma Gilbey Keller, at the time a reporter for The Guardian, and her husband Bill Keller, en executive editor for the New York Times criticized Adams for the volume of her posts about her cancer battle rather than fighting quietly.
-Bill left the Times in February and Emma resigned from The Guardian in April 2014 following significant criticism.
+In January 2014, Emma Gilbey Keller, at the time a reporter for The Guardian, and her husband Bill Keller, an executive editor for the New York Times criticized Adams for the volume of her posts about her cancer battle rather than fighting quietly.
+Bill Keller left the paper in February, and Emma resigned from The Guardian in April 2014 following significant criticism.
 The Guardian removed the piece.